wsargent/docker-cheat-sheet/README.md

 ## Volumes

 Docker volumes are [free-floating filesystems](http://docs.docker.com/userguide/dockervolumes/).
 They don't have to be connected to a particular container.
+You should use [use volumes mounted from data-only containers](https://medium.com/@ramangupta/why-docker-data-containers-are-good-589b3c6c749e) for portability.

 Volumes are useful in situations where you can't use links (which are TCP/IP only).
 For instance, if you need to have two docker instances communicate by leaving stuff on the filesystem.

-You can mount them in several docker containers at once, using `docker run -volume-from`
+You can mount them in several docker containers at once, using `docker run -volume-from`.

 Because volumes are isolated filesystems, they are often used to store state from computations between transient containers.
 That is, you can have a stateless and transient container run from a recipe, blow it away, and then have a second instance of the transient container pick up from where the last one left off.